 PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open and the Olympics, plus NCAA Final Four connections, NASCAR, the Kentucky Derby and Indianapolis 500, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections. – Obrey Brown
+From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open and the Olympics, plus NCAA Final Four connections, NASCAR, the Kentucky Derby and Indianapolis 500, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections.
+I tracked down on of those baseball names in a well-known musical song. – Obrey Brown

 Talkin’ baseball.
 Terry Cashman.
 His song, released in 1981, seemed to summarize a special part of baseball.
 A musical contribution to baseball history.
 It surrounded the great center fielders in three New York boroughs – the Bronx, Brooklyn and Manhattan.